watson-developer-cloud/assistant-web-chat-react/README.md

 const webChatOptions = { /* Web chat options */ };

 function App() {
-  return <WebChatContainer renderCustomResponse={renderCustomResponse} config={webChatOptions} />;
+  return <WebChatContainer renderUserDefinedResponse={renderUserDefinedResponse} config={webChatOptions} />;
 }

-function renderCustomResponse(event) {
+function renderUserDefinedResponse(event) {
-  // The event here will contain details for each custom response that needs to be rendered.
+  // The event here will contain details for each user defined response that needs to be rendered.
   // The "user_defined_type" property is just an example; it is not required.
 You can use any other property or
   // condition you want here.
 This makes it easier to handle different response types if you have more than
-  // one custom response type.
-  if (event.data.message.user_defined && event.data.message.user_defined.user_defined_type === 'my-custom-type') {
+  // one user defined response type. if (event.data.message.user_defined && event.data.message.user_defined.user_defined_type === 'my-custom-type') {
     return <div>My custom content</div>
   }